Ahmedabad: Culture

-Ahmedabad observes a range of festivals.
-Celebrations and observances include Uttarayan, an annual kite-flying day on 14 and 15 January.
-Nine nights of Navratri are celebrated with people performing Garba, the most popular folk dance of Gujarat, at venues across the city.
-The festival of lights, Deepavali, is celebrated with the lighting of lamps in every house, decorating the floors with rangoli, and the lighting of firecrackers.
-The annual Rath Yatra procession on the Ashadh-sud-bij date of the Hindu calendar at the Jagannath Temple, the festival of colours Holi, celebrated on the last full moon day in the end of the winter and based on the lunisolar Hindu calendar, and the procession of Tajia during the Muslim holy month of Muharram are important events.
+Ahmedabad is known for its rich architecture, traditional housing designs, community-oriented settlement patterns, urban structure, as well as its unique crafts and mercantile culture.
+The people of Ahmedabad celebrate a vast range of festivals.
+Celebrations and observances include Uttarayan, a harvest festival which involves kite-flying on 14 and 15 January.
+The nine nights of Navratri are celebrated with people performing Garba, the most popular folk dance of Gujarat, at venues across the city.
+The annual Rath Yatra procession takes place on the Ashadh-sud-bij date of the Hindu calendar at the Jagannath Temple.
+Festivals like Diwali, Holi, Christmas, and Muharram (pan-Indian festivals) are also celebrated.